Armaghan-Z/Armaghan_2025/navigation/about.md

 </body>
 </html>

+## If You hear something weird, such as trailers or many trailers playing at once, please refresh your page.

 ## About Me
 <div>
 <p>Hello!
 My name is Armaghan Zarak, and I have a diverse background when it comes to places I’ve called home.
 I was born in California, specifically in the Bay Area, where I spent my first two years in San Jose.
 After that, I moved to Dallas, Texas, and lived there for seven years, which gave me a unique perspective on life in both states.
 For the past seven years, I’ve been back in California, and it feels great to be home again! </p>